roseswe/conky-osl/README.md

 ## Todo/Open/Fixme/Issues

 - warning: `conky' uses wireless extensions which will stop working for Wi-Fi 7 hardware; use nl80211
+- VMs may not display the CPU core temperature at all

 ## Color Gradients
 Here's a list of color gradients suitable for dark backgrounds, with hex codes: